Logo

 For Independent Productions of Motion Pictures, Digital Media & Television

-home archives producing tools your library contact bio links
+home archives producing tools your library contact bio

 Myrl's Biography!

 Myrl Schreibman began his career as a child actor with The Cleveland Playhouse appearing in productions such as Critics Choice and Sunrise at Campobello.
-In his teenage years he worked in theater during the summer all over Ohio where he appeared in shows such as “The Music Man” (starring Bobby Vinton), “Finian's Rainbow,’ and “Best Foot Forward” (starring Paul Peterson).
+In his teenage years he worked in theater during the summer all over Ohio where he appeared in shows such as "The Music Man" (starring Bobby Vinton), "Finian's Rainbow" and "Best Foot Forward" (starring Paul Peterson).

-He continued his study in the Master of Fine Arts Degree Program in Theater with a specialization in Film and Television at UCLA at a time when the program only accepted four candidates a year.
+He continued his study at UCLA in the Master of Fine Arts Degree Program in Theater with a specialization in Film and Television at a time when the program only accepted four candidates a year.
 Francis Ford Coppola was a couple of years ahead of him.
 Here he studied with faculty that included Norman Jewison, James Wong Howe, Norman Corwin, Viola Spolin, and Marcelle Marceau.
-He also met and was given the opportunity to observe the legendary film director Jack Arnold (“Incredible Shrinking Man,” “Creature from the Black Lagoon,” “It Came From Outer Space,” and “The Mouse that Roared’) and after graduating from UCLA he continued (his study) for the next several years only now at the side of his mentor Jack Arnold.
-During that time he got on the job experiences in various aspects of producing (including a stint as a cost controller for Sam Goldwyn Studios), and he produced his first feature film at the age of 28.
+He also met and was given the opportunity to observe the legendary film director Jack Arnold ("Incredible Shrinking Man," "Creature from the Black Lagoon," "It Came From Outer Space," and "The Mouse that Roared and after graduating from UCLA he continued (his study) for the next several years only now at the side of his mentor Jack Arnold.
+During that time he got on the job experiences in various aspects of producing and directing (including a stint as a cost controller for Sam Goldwyn Studios), and he produced his first feature film at the age of 28.

 News Articles -